khpf88/Lisa-AI-Voice-Assistant/doc/architecture.md

 *   **Lisa AI Voice I/O Service:**
     *   **FastAPI Server (WebSocket):** Manages real-time audio and text streaming with the client.
     *   **STT Engine (Faster Whisper):** Transcribes incoming audio into text.
-    *   **LLM Orchestrator (Optional/Internal LLM):** Lisa can still perform its own LLM processing if not orchestrated externally.
-This is where conditional calls to external intelligence modules (like Riley) would originate.
+    *   **Mickey Orchestration Service:** Lisa sends transcribed text to Mickey and receives text for TTS from Mickey.
-    *   **TTS Engine (Kokoro-TTS):** Converts text responses into natural-sounding speech.
+    *   **TTS Engine:** Converts text responses into natural-sounding speech.
     *   **Dedicated API Endpoints:** Exposes STT and TTS functionalities as separate REST endpoints for consumption by an Orchestration Service or other applications.

 ## Future Architecture (with Central Orchestration)